Pranavvv12/19CS406-EX-1/README.md

 ## DATE :08-03-2023
 ## AIM:
+To implement socket programming date and time display from client to server using TCPSockets
 ### Server:
 1. Create a server socket and bind it to port.
 2. Listen for new connection and when a connection arrives, accept it.